 How to prepare for kidney biopsy?

 Doctors’ advice people not to take aspirin or any other OTC pain medications such as naproxen, ibuprofen and Advil a few weeks before the biopsy test.
 They also instruct them to inform about other medications and supplements they are taking.
 Physicians recommend blood and urine tests prior to biopsy to rule out any kidney disease or infection.
 People are advised not to drink or eat for up to eight hours before the procedure.

 Kidney specialist or a nephrologist trained in taking kidney biopsy performs kidney biopsy.
 It is usually performed in a specialist hospital.
 The patient should stay back overnight for keen observation.
 A slight sedation or general anesthesia is given.
 The patient lies down with a pillow under the rib cage.

 Doctors spot the biopsy site using sonograms or X-rays or both or by injecting dye to mark or highlight blood vessels and kidneys.
 After identification of biopsy site, the area is cleaned and marked.
 The patient receives a local anesthetic to numb the area where the nephrologist inserts a needle.
 The patient will be asked to take a deep breathe and hold the breath for up to 35 to 40 seconds while the doctor pushes the needle through the skin, flesh and up to kidney.
 The doctor takes a kidney sample and cover the punctured site with a bandage.
 The complete procedure may take an hour or more.

-After the test, you should lie on your back in the hospital for a 4-6 hours.
+After the procedure, you should rest in the hospital for a few hours.
 During this time, the staff will monitor blood pressure and pulse frequently.
 Most patients leave the hospital the same day.
 You may notice some blood in the urine for 24 hours after the test.
 A rare complication is uncontrolled bleeding.
-You should inform the doctor if you have any of these problems:
+The patient should take 12 to 24 hours rest after the procedure.